-Create exactly the image you need with these free resources for graphic designers.
+Create exactly the image you need with these free images for graphic designers.
 Use these images for illustration, collages and marketing.
 I created this alien landscape with images from the Los Angeles County Museum of Art.
 Get your creative juices flowing!

 Library of Congress